 Before the invention of multi-storey towers, Canada’s trees especially the redwoods and cedars were the nation’s skyscrapers.

-Curious visitors can see some amazing groves in British Columbia like at the Cathedral Grove on Vancouver Island or visit the Hanging Garden Tree on Meares Island, where it’s believed one of the world’s oldest western red cedars and Canada’s largest tree has been standing for nearly 2,000 years.
+Curious visitors can see some amazing groves in British Columbia like at the Cathedral Grove on Vancouver Island or visit the Hanging Garden Tree on Meares Island, where one of the world’s oldest western red cedars and Canada’s largest tree has been standing for nearly 2,000 years.
 Big Tree Trail at Meares Island is a terrific must-do.